fog/fog-proxmox/docs/identity.md

 identity.permissions.all
 ```

-This returns a collection of `Fog::Identity::Proxmox::Permission` models:
+This returns a collection of `Fog::Proxmox::Identity::Permission` models:

 Add a new permission (manage users) to a user: